 Yet, the UK’s smallest abattoirs are currently facing an unprecedented crisis.
-There are now only 56 small red meat abattoirs left in the UK, with a third having closed between 2007 and 2017 and a further seven closing this year.
+There are now only around 62 small red meat abattoirs left in the UK, with a third having closed in the past decade.
 With high running costs and an industry increasingly geared towards centralised, industrial food systems, many of them are losing money and find it hard to see how this will change.

 The Sustainable Food Trust launched a report in 2018 which exposed the critical situation for small abattoirs.
-This sparked the formation of the Campaign for Local Abattoirs which is a coalition between the SFT, National Craft Butchers, the National Sheep Association and other producers and abattoir owners.
+This sparked the formation of the Campaign for Local Abattoirs in conjunction with National Craft Butchers, Fir Farm and a number of other stakeholders.

 Sign up to our newsletter for campaign updates.